How to apply

 • Multicentric cooperation: referring to the close collaboration with centres of excellence located in Belgium or abroad.
 In case of international collaboration, the researcher working in the Belgian Institution must remain the coordinator of the project.

-• Communication Plan: referring to the communication about the research within the scientific community but also towards patients and a broader public (conferences, articles, video with success stories, etc.).
+• Communication : referring to a communication plan about the research within the scientific community but also towards patients and a broader public (conferences, articles, video with success stories, etc.).

 Once the application file is submitted, the applicant receives a notification of receipt, and an administrative eligibility check is performed.
 The applicants will be informed whether their application file is complete and eligible on the administrative level or if documents are missing.